 Since 1875, the Kentucky Derby has been held at Churchill Downs; this 143-year pedigree was a huge advantage when they launched the TwinSpires app wagering platform for connected devices to complement their web-based product.

-“Based on our initial success last year, this year’s results seemed to build on that.
+“Based on our initial success the previous year, the year’s results seemed to build on that.
 But our costs were also escalating, meaning we quickly realized that something was wrong,” said a TwinSpires spokesman.

-The cause behind the high cost of user acquisition was an inflated CTI, which for 2017 was several times greater than the previous year.
+The cause behind the high cost of user acquisition was an inflated CTI which was several times greater than the previous year.
 In addition, many of those installs did not convert, meaning that the activity stopped there with no additional post-install events (racetrack bets) completed.

 With a lower conversion rate versus the previous year’s, there were questions as to whether some of those installs were organic.
 Organic sniping is suspected when there is an extremely high CTI ratio and when a network’s (or sub-publisher’s) install wins closely mirror in-app conversion performance (i.e., quality of installs) of organic installs.